NHACP-IF/NHACP-specification/nhacp-specification.md

 | block-length | u16  | Length of the block              |

 Possible responses: OK, ERROR

+If a write originates at or beyond the underlying file object's end-of-file or therwise crosses the end-of-file, then the underlying file object SHOULD be implicitly enlarged to accommodate the write.
+For writes that originate beyond end-of-file, the region between the old end-of-file and the newly-written region MUST be implicitly zero-filled.
+If a server implementation does not support extending the underlying file object, then the server MUST return an error without performing the write operation.

 If the underlying file object cannot be accessed at arbitrary offsets, then STORAGE-PUT-BLOCK MUST fail with an ESEEK error.